 - Explanation of the change: Former requirement 2.16.1.4.
-A new requirement was added that the facility should define materials allowed for use in temporary repairs (e.g., product packaging materials shall not be used for temporary repairs). - Guidance on evaluation of criteria: Food Safety Professionals will check the procedure and list of materials approved for use as temporary repairs with regards to food safety concerns.
+A new requirement was added that the facility should define materials allowed for use in temporary repairs (e.g., product packaging should not be allowed for temporary repairs). - Guidance on evaluation of criteria: Food Safety Professionals will check the procedure and list of materials approved for use as temporary repairs with regards to food safety concerns.